albertodemichelis/squirrel/doc/source/stdlib/stdbloblib.rst

     :param HSQUIRRELVM v: the target VM
     :returns: an SQRESULT
-    :remarks: The function aspects a table on top of the stack where to register the global library functions.
+    :remarks: The function expects a table on top of the stack where to register the global library functions.

     initializes and registers the blob library in the given VM.